vivekpandey1222/Documentation/PostgreSQL.md

 -----+--------+--------+--------------+-----------+-----+-------
  101 | manish | burman |        6 | september |  21 | delhi
 ```
+FROM intern: This specifies the table from which you want to retrieve data, in this case, the "intern" table.

+WHERE age >= 20: This is a condition specified in the WHERE clause.
+It filters the rows, allowing only those where the value in the "age" column is greater than or equal to 20 to be included in the result set

 **ORDER BY Clause:** It is used in SELECT statements to sort the result set based on one or more columns.
 Like- asc desc.
 ```
 select * from intern order by age asc;